gomorpheus/morpheus-docs/release_notes/current.rst

 Appliance & Agent Updates
 =========================

-:Appliance: - Appliance, Node, VM Node Package Java updated to 11.0.15+10 :superscript:`5.5.0`
+:Appliance: - Appliance Java version updated to 11.0.15+10 :superscript:`5.5.0`
              - Ubuntu 22.04 (Jammy) is now supported for Morpheus Appliance hosts :superscript:`5.5.0`

+:Agent Packages:  - Linux Node & VM Node Package Java version updated to 11.0.15+10 :superscript:`5.5.0`.
+MacOS agent java remains at 11.0.14+9 due to 11.0.15+10 jre macos pkg issue.
+                  - Linux Node & VM Node Package verison update to 3.2.7
+                  - Linux Node Packages now support installing Dokcer on Ubuntu 22.04 (Jammy) :superscript:`5.5.0`
+                  - Windows Agent msi packages updated to 1.8.0-2 with updated certificate.
+Note the Morpheus Windows Agent version (1.8.0) has not changed, this update only applies to the .msi installer packages & there is no need to update existing 1.8.0 agents. :superscript:`5.5.0`